 If you love to plan, you are going to love The Self-Care Planner.
 The clean, simple design offers structure without compromising space for letting your creativity flow.
 Organize your notes, make lists, create a vision board, track your goals, and capture your brilliant ideas as they come to you.
-Learn how to establish and maintain an uplifting self-care practice without feeling guilty about it, and achieve your goals without sacrificing your health in the process.
+Learn how to establish and maintain an uplifting self-care practice without feeling guilty about it, and get sh*t done without sacrificing your health in the process.

 Before you begin using your planner, there are a couple of things you can do to break it in properly.
 Start by opening your planner to the center and press down firmly along the fold to flatten it.
 Now, do this again halfway between the front cover and middle, and the middle and back cover.
 This will help the planner lay flatter and make it easier to write in.
 Next, add your name and contact information to the first page.
 If you happen to misplace this little gem, you’ll have a better chance of having some kind soul return it to you.

 Spend some time getting acquainted with the 8 Dimensions of Self-Care.
 Consider how each of these key areas play out in your life and read through the Rate Your 8 instructions on page 11.
 (You’ll be using this tool on a daily basis when you reach the weekly pages.)
 You may also choose to buy the Planner Bundle, which includes a copy of The Self-Care Planner, along with a copy of the book Uppward: A Self-Care System for Purposeful Living.